Postage stamps and postal history of Azerbaijan

-The postage stamps and postal history of Azerbaijan describes the history of postage stamps and postal systems in Azerbaijan, which closely follows the political history of Azerbaijan, from its incorporation to the Russian Empire in 1806, to its briefly obtained independence in 1918, which it lost to the Soviet Union in 1920 and re-acquired it in 1991 after the fall of the Soviet Union.
+The postage stamps and postal history of Azerbaijan describes the history of postage stamps and postal systems in Azerbaijan, which closely follows the political history of Azerbaijan, from its incorporation to the Russian Empire in 1806, to its briefly obtained independence in 1918, which it lost to the Soviet Union in 1920 and re-acquired in 1991 after the dissolution of the Soviet Union.

 Russian Empire

 The modern postal service in Azerbaijan began in the early 19th century, when Azerbaijan became a part of the Russian Empire.
 The first post office was opened in 1818 in Yelizavetpol (now Ganja).
 The first mail forwarding service was established in 1826 in Baku, followed by the second mail forwarding service which was established in 1828 in Nakhichevan.
 Post offices were opened Quba, Shusha, Shamakhi, Lankaran, Nukha (now Shaki) and Salyan.
-Russian Empire postmarks and postage stamps were in used in the territory of Azerbaijan from 1858.
+Russian Empire postmarks and postage stamps were in use in the territory of Azerbaijan from 1858.
 The early postmarks were composed of dots in different shapes.
 Dated postmarks with city names soon followed.